Bettino Craxi: Critics

-Today, Craxism is often considered a derogatory term describing a corrupt politician, although some welcome him in a favourable manner; this is the case of those who, following the dissolution of the PSI, joined the newly formed Forza Italia of Silvio Berlusconi (centre-right coalition) but also a part of those who formed the Italian Socialists, small party adhering to the Alliance of Progressives of Achille Occhetto (centre-left coalition).
+Today, Craxism is often considered a derogatory term describing a corrupt politician, although some favourably welcome him; this is the case of those who, following the dissolution of the PSI, joined the newly formed Forza Italia of Silvio Berlusconi (centre-right coalition) but also a part of those who formed the Italian Socialists, small party adhering to the Alliance of Progressives of Achille Occhetto (centre-left coalition).

 Craxism has led to the change of the whole of European socialism, together with Felipe González (PSOE), François Mitterrand (PS), and Helmut Schmidt (SPD) during the 1980s.
 In addition, along with these other figures, it inspired the overhaul and the policies of Tony Blair's Labour Party, José Luis Rodríguez Zapatero's PSOE, and Andreas Papandreou's PASOK.

 In Italy, the main critics of Craxism, as well as the figure of Craxi, are the former Communists (including most members of the Democratic Party) and some left-leaning press media (Il Fatto Quotidiano, il manifesto, L'Espresso, and la Repubblica), while the biggest supporters are on the centre-left the refounded Italian Socialist Party of Riccardo Nencini, which includes his son Bobo Craxi, and various politicians of the centre-right like Berlusconi, Renato Brunetta, Maurizio Sacconi, and Stefano Caldoro, including his daughter, Stefania Craxi.

 Death and legacy

 All this resulted in him being considered the symbol of political corruption.
 Craxi escaped the laws he had once contributed to make, by fleeing to Hammamet, Tunisia, in 1994; he remained a fugitive there, protected by the government of Zine El Abidine Ben Ali, his personal friend.
 He repeatedly declared himself innocent but never returned to Italy where he had been sentenced to 27 years in jail because of his corruption crimes; of these, 9 years and 8 months were upheld on appeal.

 Craxi died on 19 January 2000, at the age of 65, from complications of diabetes.
 Prime Minister and Democrats of the Left leader Massimo D'Alema proposed a state funeral, which was not accepted by Craxi's family who accused the government of preventing his return to Italy to undergo a delicate surgery at San Raffaele Hospital in Milan.

 Craxi's funeral took place at the Cathedral of St. Vincent de Paul in Tunis and saw a large participation of the local population.
 Former PSI militants and other Italians arrived in Tunisia to make the last greetings to their leader.
-His supporters came outside the Tunisian cathedral and targeted Lamberto Dini and Marco Minniti, representatives of the Italian government, by insults and a launch of coins.
+His supporters came outside the Tunisian cathedral and targeted Lamberto Dini and Marco Minniti, representatives of the Italian government, with insults and a launch of coins.
 Craxi's tomb is in the small Christian cemetery in Hammamet.
 According to some sources it is orientated towards Italy; following a 2017 survey, this was revealed to be erroneous.

+Taxon named in his honor

+Corythoichthys benedetto G. R. Allen & Erdmann, 2008, commonly known as Benedetto's pipefish, is a species of marine fish of the family Syngnathidae.
+It inhabits the Indo-West Pacific, near Thailand, Myanmar, Indonesia, Papua New Guinea, and Australia.